devidmazeeta/microsoft-azure-ai-102/AzureAIServices/03_DocumentIntelligence/DocumentIntelligence.md

 # **Conclusion**
 Azure AI Document Intelligence is a powerful tool for **automated document processing**.
 It extracts **structured data** from invoices, receipts, and custom forms, reducing **manual effort**.

+---

+For more detailed information, refer to the [Azure AI Document Intelligence documentation](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/).

+---